RolfBremer/gloss-awe/sample-usage.typ

     #linebreak() #v(1em)
     #text(size: 16pt)[A Glossary Package for Typst]
     #linebreak() #v(.5em)
-    #text(size: 12pt)[Version 0.5 (12.9.2023)]
+    #text(size: 12pt)[Version 0.1.0 (29.1.2024)]
     #linebreak() #v(.5em)
     #text(size: 10pt)[Rolf Bremer, Jutta Klebe]
     #v(4em)
 ]

-= Sample Document to Demonstrate the Typst-Glossary
+= Sample Document to Demonstrate the Package Gloss-Awe

+#grid(
+    columns: (1fr, 1fr),
+    [

         This package can create a glossary for a document.
 The glossary entries are pulled from a pool of entries using only entries, that are marked in the document.
 The package creates warnings for marked entries, that cannot be found in the entry pool.

+        Using the glossary package in a
+        #gls(entry: "Typst", showmarker: m => text(weight: "bold", fill: green, m), [typst])
-Using the glossary package in a #gls(entry: "Typst")[typst] document consists of some simple steps:
+        document consists of some simple steps:

         + Importing the package `gloss-awe`.
         + Marking the words or phrases to include in the glossary with `gls[]`.
-+ Defining the show rule for the marker.
+        + Optional: Defining a showmarker for the marker.
         + Read in one or more glossary pool(s) (from file(s) or elsewhere).
         + Generating the glossary page by calling the `make-glossary(..glossary-pool)` function.

+    ],
+    [

+        #figure(
+            image("/Global/Pics/Screenshot Glossary.png", width: 90%),
+            caption: [Glossary Page],
+        )

+    ]

+)

 == Importing the Package

-The glossary package is currently available on GitHub (https://github.com/RolfBremer/typst-glossary).
+The glossary package is available on GitHub (https://github.com/RolfBremer/typst-glossary).
 It is still in development and may have breaking changes in its next #gls[iteration].